tangowhisky37/RaspiPythonProjects/README.md

 # RaspiPythonProjects

-This folder contains a list of all the Raspberry Pi projects I have been working on
+This folder contains a list of all the Raspberry Pi projects I have been working on.
+For a listing of all these projects including detailed HowTo's for the Raspbery pi please visit - [https://tangowhisky37.github.io/RasPiSetupGuide/](https://tangowhisky37.github.io/RasPiSetupGuide/)

 BlinkLEDs (https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/BlinkLEDs)